charlottemn93/flashcard_app/README.md

 # To run

 ./develop.sh - builds the Elm code and uses elm-live to build and reload the app on save.

+# Test the app out

+This is what I have built: http://flashcardapp-charlotte-neill.s3-website.eu-west-2.amazonaws.com